bobbyluig/eclipse/docs/src/tutorial.md

 ### Code

 Multiple classes are involved in motion.
-They are written in Python.
-Functions that implement one of the aforementioned concepts are listed here.
+A few functions in the `Agility` class are outdated and were used for testing.
+Other functions which relate to the head are discussed later.

 Concept|Implementation(s)
 :---|---